evantkchong/MagicSchoolBus/StyleGuide.md

 * Checkpoint Weights should be named as following: `[ModelName]_[ddmmyy,DayStartedTraining]_[4DigitCheckpointoftheDay].h5`
 * Example: `TitleClass_040319_0021.h5`
 * This format will be subject to change, an alternative to consider is simply `[ModelName]_[ddmmyy]_[accuracy].h5`

+To Do: Figure out if legacy files should be kept and if so, how should file structure be changed to accomodate both new and old files